 How to write a Problem Statement

-Writing a Problem Statement can really help a company getting ideas, but doing it right is a real game-changer to get the most relevant ideas into your innovation funnel.
+Writing a Problem Statement can help a company get ideas, but doing it right is a real game-changer to get the most relevant ideas into your innovation funnel.
+It's also a way to have the team remain focused.
 Here's how to write a Problem Statement, step-by-step.